kacheio/docs/docs/reference/api_specification.md

 ### Prefix

-Configure a custom path prefix for all API endpoints, other than debug.
+Configure a custom path prefix for all API endpoints, other than debug, version, and purge.

 === "YAML"
   ``` yaml